espitiaandres/studyfi/README.md

 | ![1](png)                                      | ![3](png)                             |
 | ![2](png)                                      | ![4](png)                             |

+I decided to make a full stack web app using node.js and react.js to help me when studying.
+I've noticed that most apps that I use when studying are on different platforms (ex: Spotify, Messenger, my iPhone's stopwatch), and that constant switching between platforms and devices would distract me.
+I decided to make my own web app which would contain all these services in one place, and also to learn more about react.js and node.js.

 ## Inspiration

 There weren't any existing Shopping List apps I was fond of.
 I don't need recipes, and I also want to be able to input custom foods (aka foods that most apps wouldn't know, aka ethnic foods).

+For CWF Fall 2020, I decided to make an app that could help me when I study when on a study term in University.
+I've noticed that when I'm studying or working on assignments, I usually need 3 things:

+- Spotify (or YouTube, any music playing software)
+- Facebook Messenger
+- and a Stopwatch (to help me keep track of time)

+I didn't find any existing apps that had that I liked, and I also wanted to learn more about full stack web development.

 ## Challenges